rwaldron/tc39-notes/es8/2017-03/mar-21.md

 AK: The V8 team's perspective on asm.js has hanged over the last 3 years.
 The team tracks the performance of asm.js in the wild, etc.

-YK: I guess what makes me worried here is that we're prematurely rejecting potential future use cases
+YK: I guess what makes me worried here is that we're prematurely rejecting potential future use cases.

 MS: Apple's point of view is we don't think SIMD.js is appropriate as an addition to JavaScript because of the perf, but also the use cases and how much work it was.
 We think that WASM is a better way to bring this to the web.
-I think in the past I made it clear that we didn't want to implement SIMD.js
+I think in the past I made it clear that we didn't want to implement SIMD.js.

 BT: I'm personally sympathetic to WASM, though there are some concerns.
 I have met some people that *did* get really excited about SIMD.js.
 I can help you find those programmers.